priya-bhojani/todolist/README.md

 Trade-off :

-As I had very limited time to finish this test, there are few trade-offs that I decided to make:
+As I had very limited time to finish this sample, there are few trade-offs that I decided to make:

 1. Clean code: Yes
 2. Error handling : No